José Eusebio de Llano Zapata

 José Eusebio de Llano Zapata (1721–1780) was a Peruvian scholar, writer and scientist.
 He was born in Lima, Peru in 1721 and died in Cadiz, Spain in 1780.
 He was the son of Diego de Llano Zapata and Rosa Valenzuela.

 Education and career

-Zapata studied at the Franciscan College of Buenaventura de Guadalupe.
+He was educated at the Franciscan College of Buenaventura de Guadalupe.
 He was a private student of Jesuit scholars like José Ignacio de Vargas, Alonso de la Cueva.

 Between 1751 and 1755 Zapata traveled to Chile, Buenos Aires and Rio de Janeiro.
 In an effort to publish his historical, physical, apologetic memoirs of South America he traveled to Spain in 1755 to get authorization but his efforts were fruitless.
 While in Spain he published a preliminary edition of Memoirs.
 Zapata also compiled an epistolary with personalities of the time, publishing them in two volumes.